How to access hidden folders

 Windows

-Live files are usually stored in two locations, the Roaming and Local folders contained within the AppData folder (Users\[your username]\AppData\)
+Ableton Live's supporting files are usually stored in two folders inside the AppData folder at the hidden path Users\[your username]\AppData...

-2. Type %AppData% into the address bar and hit enter
+2. Type %AppData% into the address bar and press Enter.

-3. Navigate to the required folder (Roaming or Local)
+3. Navigate to the relevant folder (Roaming or Local).

 2.gif

-To permanently display all hidden folders on Windows 10 & 8:
+To permanently display all hidden folders on Windows 10 and 8:

 3.png

-3. In the Folder Options window, choose View, select Show hidden files, folders, and drives, and then click OK
+3. In the Folder Options window, choose View, select Show hidden files, folders, and drives, then click OK.

 4.png